The third-year clinical program includes a broad range of outpatient work with adults and children at the Payne Whitney Manhattan site.

-Individual supervision is a highlight of the PGY-III year.
-A team of supervisors with expertise in psychopharmacology and in each of the modalities of psychotherapy supervises all outpatient clinical work.
-Supervision in specific areas of expertise such as eating disorders, transference-focused psychotherapy and reproductive/women’s psychiatry are available as well.
+Individual supervision is the highlight of the PGY-III year.
+A team of supervisors with expertise in psychopharmacology and in each of the modalities of psychotherapy supervises all outpatient clinical work, with every resident experiencing multiple hours of supervision weekly, some individually, and some with small groups of peers.
+Supervision in specific areas of expertise such as eating disorders, transference-focused psychotherapy and reproductive/women’s psychiatry are also available and utilized.

-CBT, DBT, Long-Term Psychodynamic Psychotherapy, Supportive Psychotherapy, Psychopharmacology, Child and Adolescent Psychiatry, Geriatric Psychiatry, Reproductive/Women’s Psychiatry, Evaluation supervision, Group Psychotherapy, Couple’s and Family Psychotherapy, selected specialty supervision, “meta” supervision, scholarship supervision
+PGY-III Supervision Modalities include: CBT, DBT, Long-Term Psychodynamic Psychotherapy, Supportive Psychotherapy, Psychopharmacology, Child and Adolescent Psychiatry, Geriatric Psychiatry, Reproductive/Women’s Psychiatry, Evaluation supervision, Group Psychotherapy, Couple’s and Family Psychotherapy and selected supervision in just about any subspecialty.

-PGY-III’s lead the Resident’s Council, plan the acclaimed Friday lunch series, and are the class responsible for the coordination and execution of the amazing Departmental holiday show.
-They are leaders in community-building in our residency, providing an opportunities for trainees across all years to share experiences and develop group cohesion, and along with the PGY-IV’s, are active as upperclass “buddies.”
+PGY-III’s lead the Residency Council, plan the Friday lunch series, and are the class traditionally responsible for the leadership of the amazing holiday show.
+They are leaders in community-building, providing an opportunities for trainees across all years to share experiences and develop group cohesion.
+Along with the PGY-IV’s, PGYIII’s are active as upperclass “buddies.”

 PGY-III residents may engage in moonlighting activities in any of several New York City Hospitals.
 Moonlighting provides an opportunity to do independent clinical work in a variety of settings and to supplement income.